Skapupel/todolist_django/README.md

 * [GET] auth/user/ - Get user info
 * [GET, POST] todos/ - Get and create todos for a user
 * [GET, PATCH, DELETE, PUT] todos/\<int:id\>/ - Get, update and delete a todo item for a user

+## Documentation
+Once the server is running, you can access the API documentation at `http://localhost:8000/schema/swagger-ui/`